Jerry Cornelius, The Nature of the Catastrophe, Part 2

 ‘Perhaps not the best vintage, but certainly the most memorable one.’

 In 79 AD Jerry had paid a visit to his close relative, Publius Cornelius Tacitus, at his villa in Pompeii and bought several amphorae of wine from him.
-Afterwards, Jerry and Publius sat on the xystus one warm August afternoon getting pleasantly sloshed on Falernian.
+Afterwards, Jerry and Publius sat on the xystus one warm August afternoon getting pleasantly sloshed on Falernian and Vesbius.
 They had barely noticed the constant rain of red hot Vesuvian ash that had been falling since midday.
 The covered portico of the villa had offered them temporary protection.
 Now, this ash was waist-high in the Villa’s lower garden.
 Neither man appeared to show any alarm, though Publius was irritated that they would not be able to stroll there and admire his ornamental shrubs.

 By late afternoon the sun was obscured by clouds, of choking ash.
 The diabolical scene was lit only by flames from nearby buildings that had begun to burn.
 Nearby someone screamed, the noise of panicking crowds was becoming intrusive.
 ‘Mmm, time to go’, said Jerry, emptying his glass.
 With torches to light the way, both men walked down the Via Stabiae.
 Then, taking the road south they narrowly avoided the nuée ardente that was rushing down the slopes of Vesuvius towards the city.
 Neither man looked back.